measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"net/ca_bundle_path"`: (string) path to the CA bundle path to be used to validate SSL certificates.
-Not necessary on platforms where we use LibreSSL, because in such case we include a default CA bundle directly inside of Measurement Kit.
-This currently happens for iOS and Android and _should_ also be the case for Windows.
+Not necessary on platforms where we use LibreSSL, because in such case we include a default CA bundle directly inside of Measurement Kit (Android, iOS, Windows).
 If you compile a Measurement Kit for yourself, then YMMV;

 - `"net/timeout"`: (double) number of seconds after which network I/O operations will timeout.
 By default set to `10.0` seconds;